-Inventory values can be calculated by multiplying the number of items or inventory on hand with the unit price of the items.
-In compliance with GAAP, inventory values are to be calculated with the lower of the market price and cost to the company.
+Inventory values can be calculated by multiplying the number of items on hand with the unit price of the items.
+In compliance with GAAP, inventory values are to be calculated with the lower of the market price or cost to the company.

-For example, consider a coffee company with 100 lbs of coffee beans in inventory.
+For example, consider a coffee company with 100 pounds of coffee beans in inventory.
 The market price of coffee at the date of the inventory valuation was $2/lb., whereas the cost of the coffee to the company at the time of purchase was $1.50/lb.
-Thus, GAAP would require auditors to use the lower of the two numbers; in such case, the cost price of $1.50/lb.
+Thus, GAAP would require accounting to use the lower of the two numbers – in this case, the cost price of $1.50/lb.
 Thus, the inventory would be worth 100 lbs x $1.5/lb = $150.

-Given this baseline, there are two main methods that auditors use to calculate the values of business inventories:
+Given this baseline, there are two main methods that auditors use to calculate the value of business inventories: